-- Select the radio button that applies to you: - If you already have an OpenDNS account, leave the Yes radio button selected. - If you do not have an OpenDNS account, select the No radio button. - 10.
+- Select a radio button as follows: - If you already created an OpenDNS account, leave the Yes radio button selected. - If you do not have an OpenDNS account, select the No radio button. - 10.
 Click the Next button.

 If you are creating an account, the following screen displays: